LiquidFun/vim-comment-banners/README.md

 * `g1` is your mapping.
 * `:CommentBanner` is the command provided by the plugin for making comment banners.
 * `--pattern` is a flag supplied to `:CommentBanner` with the argument of `=,1-,=`.
 The argument is split on `,`, where each split is considered the pattern for that line.
-For simplicity, a pattern is a string of chars which is duplicated until it fills the specified with.
+For simplicity, a pattern is a string of chars which is duplicated until it fills the specified width.
 * `--width` is yet another flag which specifies the column for the last character.
 This is useful to keep the 78 / 80 char limit on some projects.
 If this is not needed you can supply `auto` which would add just enough characters to cover the title.
 * `--comment` specifies whether the banner should be commented out.

-Whereas running this (`--comment` is set as `true` by default):
+Whereas this mapping:

 ```
-CommentBannerMapping g2 :CommentBanner --pattern =,1-,=  --width 60
+CommentBannerMapping g2 :CommentBanner --pattern =,1-,=  --width 60 --comment true
 ```

 would create this banner (depending on your language):